Hofer-Julian/wedding/content/en/homepage/about.md

 - As of 21:30, we will ask you to dance.
 We start with a Slow Waltz, followed by mixed dancing styles (Standard, Latin, or just however you <nobr>like). 🕺</nobr>

+- Those of you who are still around by midnight will be rewarded with a late-night <nobr>snack. 😋</nobr>

 ### Additional, just as important points